spences10/scottspence.com/posts/2022/07/12/change-scrollbar-color-tailwind-css/index.md

 So there you have it, really simple way to style a scrollbar with CSS!

+If you want to [Change Text Highlight Color with Tailwind CSS] you can check out that post too.

 <!-- Links -->

 [change text highlight color with tailwind css]: